AD1529/Moodle-Log-Data-Consolidation/README.md

 - 'Status' - status indicating whether the event was executed on a deleted activity or module

 ### Clean the dataset
-You can clean the dataset by modifying functions in `src/algorithms/cleaning.py` file according to your needs.
+You can clean the dataset by modifying functions in `src/algorithms/cleaning.py` and `src/algorithms/filtering.py` files according to your needs.

 ## Get course data
 Once the data has been consolidated, you can extract specific data.